progit/progit/no-nb/06-git-tools/01-chapter6.markdown

 	#
 	# Commands:
 	#  p, pick = use commit
+	#  r, reword = use commit, but edit the commit message
 	#  e, edit = use commit, but stop for amending
 	#  s, squash = use commit, but meld into previous commit
+	#  f, fixup = like "squash", but discard this commit's log message
+	#  x, exec = run command (the rest of the line) using shell
 	#
+	# These lines can be re-ordered; they are executed from top to bottom.
+	#
 	# If you remove a line here THAT COMMIT WILL BE LOST.
+	#
 	# However, if you remove everything, the rebase will be aborted.
 	#
+	# Note that empty commits are commented out

 It’s important to note that these commits are listed in the opposite order than you normally see them using the `log` command.
 If you run a `log`, you see something like this: